dsingleton/rebeccahales.co.uk/index.md

 ### Helping make organisations and their people open and transparent.
 Finding new ways to share the right messages, in the right place, at the right time.

-With 10 years of communications and editorial experience, I’ve worked for high-profile organisations with hundreds of years of history to share as well as brand new digital teams creating their own stories.
+With 10 years communications and editorial experience, I’ve worked for high-profile organisations with hundreds of years of history to share, as well as brand new digital teams creating their own stories.

 I’m currently Content Lead for the UK Parliament, maintaining a balance between hands-on content design, communications consultancy, and directing a team.